This past weekend while I was at the beach I spent the first night out on the porch drinking beer with my brother-in-laws.

 We got peppered with bits the next morning leaving the rest of the week hot, sunny and itchy.
 Common sense says that you shouldn't scratch because it will only spread.
 But our natural instinct is to scratch the hell out of them until it doesn't itch anymore.

 Trading On Facts Not Itches

 The reality is that we should not itch just because we can.
-We shouldn’t make a trade just because the order is up and we might make money on it.
-This kind of thinking we know is wrong yet we continue to do it year in and year out.
+We shouldn't make a trade just because the order is up, and we might make money on it.
+This kind of thinking we know wrong yet we continue to do it year in and year out.

 Learn To Trade ONLY After Confirmed Signals

-After you have picked your favorite indicators teach yourself not to trade (itch that bug bite) unless you have a confirmed signal.
-Sure it may take a long time to show up and in the mean time you are just dying to itch that scratch you have – but hold fast.
+After you have picked your favorite indicators teach you not to trade (itch that bug bite) unless you have a confirmed signal.
+Sure it may take a long time to show up and in the meantime you are just dying to itch that scratch you have - but hold fast.